 the arrival.I could have left it out, but then you miss some different scenes.

 The stairs Tell gets pushed off, later he climbed on them with Gessler

-Two scenes are shot here (I divided them in garden 1 and 2) The garden Tell arrives at Miolans and the escape scene (garden 2).
+Two scenes are shot here 1.
+The garden Tell arrives at Miolans and the escape scene (garden 2).

 The real entrance at the circle.
 You only see the inside of this place.

-Roland's hand is stretching out of the burning prison, he screams for the keys.
-Tell chooses to use the arrow to put the keys on it and shoot it through the hole.
-Then there is no arrow left and he pushes Gessler off the wall to win time to escape.
+Tell puts the keys on it and shoot it through the hole.
+He has no arrow left and he pushes Gessler of the wall.

-The escape path runs along the castle wall
+1986 The escape path runs along the castle wall.
+2016 Recognize the wall?

 The Saint-Pierre tower

 This tower, which has three vaulted levels, seems to date from the thirteenth century.
 As for the dungeon, the different floors were originally used for the various functions related